 Once the surgeon has selected the donor site, he/she will use a liposuction technique to suction fat, which will then be processed into pure fat.
 Then the surgeon will inject hundreds of minute individual fat droplets into the breast through a cannula to achieve the desired look.
 This breast augmentation procedure can be a viable option for women who are looking for a modest increase in breast size, who do not require a significant breast lift, and who have an adequate amount of “good fat” (fat that is resistant to diet and exercise) in the donor site.

-Implants can be made out of a saline solution or silicone.
-Saline implants are filled with sterile salt water, while silicone breast implants are filled with a special silicone gel.
+Implants can be made out of silicone which are filled with a special silicone gel.
 You should choose an implant type with your surgeon, who will be able to match the right type with your individual needs to accomplish your desired results.

 As with any major medical procedure, the first step will be anesthesia.
 The surgeon will then create the incision, which can be performed in three three main ways: periareolar incision (along the bottom edge of your areola), inframammary incision (underneath the breast along the bottom fold), and transaxillary incision (in the bottom portion of your underarm).
 Once the incision is made, the surgeon will insert the implant.
 This can be done with a submuscular placement, which involves positioning the implant in a pocket underneath your pectoral muscle, with a submammary, or subglandular placement.